 The dish is a scrumptious delight and is also available in a non-vegetarian version for those who prefer meat-based options.

 When it comes to the staple food of Ladakh, Khambir holds a special place.
 Khambir is a traditional Ladakhi bread that stands out with its unique shape.
 Unlike regular bread, Khambir is round in shape.

 This Ladakhi bread is commonly enjoyed for breakfast or as an evening snack, accompanied by butter tea.
-It features a thick crust and a delightful crisp flavor.
+It features a thick crust and a delightful crisp flavour.

 Additionally, Khambir is often relished with the accompaniment of apricot jam, adding a delicious touch to the dining experience.

-Momos, often referred to as dumplings, are one of the most popular dishes in the country and a staple food of Ladakh.
+Momos, often referred to as dumplings, are one of the most popular of Ladakh and the Country.
 They come in both vegetarian and non-vegetarian varieties.

 Made with wheat flour, momos are filled with either vegetable or meat stuffing.
 These delectable treats are prepared using a special type of utensil called a “Mokto” and can be found in various shapes.